Distribution of the COVID-19 vaccine is underway both across the United States and here in the Tri-State.

 Here's where each area of the Tri-State currently stands in the vaccination process.
 This is a developing story, and will be updated as new information becomes available from health officials in each state.

-Any Hoosier who is 70-years-old or older is now eligible to schedule a vaccination appointment, the state health department said on Wednesday, Jan.
-13.
+Any Hoosier who is 60-years-old or older is now eligible to schedule a vaccination appointment, the state health department announced on Tuesday, Feb.
+23.

 Other Indiana residents eligible to receive the vaccine are long-term care residents, first responders (fire, law enforcement, emergency medical services, reservists, and volunteers) who have in-person contact with the public, and licensed and unlicensed healthcare workers who have in-person contact with patients or infectious material in any healthcare setting.